LEARN

 Comfort Zone

-This happens when someone actively works to improve flexibility at a given joint (say, to perform splits or master a challenging yoga pose) and assumes that to do so; they need to push themselves beyond their comfort zone.
+This happens when someone actively works to improve flexibility at a given joint (say, to perform splits or master a challenging yoga pose) and assumes that to do so, they need to push themselves beyond their comfort zone.

 What Happens When You Push Stretching Too Far?

-“Don’t force your body to move in any plane more than your body will allow.
-This is a relatively simple principle that needs to be followed,” emphasizes Matt Tanneberg, D.C., C.S.C.S., Body Check Chiropractic & Sports Rehabilitation owner in Scottsdale, Arizona.
+Don't force your body to move in any plane more than your body will allow.
+This is a relatively simple principle that needs to be followed.

-“If your body is resisting any stretch, take a break from the stretching aspect and get on a foam roller or use a massage gun to loosen up the muscle first, then attempt the same stretch again.
-When people attempt to push their bodies past the point their body will allow, that creates a risk of injury.”
+If your body is resisting a stretch, take a break from stretching and use a foam roller or massage tool to loosen up the muscle first, then attempt the same stretch again.
+Pushing your body past the point it will allow creates a real risk of injury.

 Joint Overstretch

-When you force a stretch past your limits by pushing it too far or holding the position for too long, Worrall says, you stretch the ligaments surrounding your joints rather than the muscle you’re targeting.
+Overstretching is stretching beyond your joints' normal range of motion.
+When you force a stretch past your limits by pushing it too far or holding the position for too long, you stretch the ligaments surrounding your joints rather than the muscle you're targeting.
 This increases joint laxity (or hypermobility) and makes your joints less stable, which can lead to injury.

 How Do You Know If You Are Overstretching?

 The first is when people assume stretching is the solution for tight-feeling muscle or body pain.
-“People seek out stretch options to treat something that may need more than that, only to find stretching excessively has not helped or made things worse,” she says.
+People seek out stretching to treat something that may need more than that, only to find that stretching excessively hasn't helped, or has made things worse.

 Medical Consultation